- Failure Rate

 Now we’ve used the same data but added in some major events, the introduction of AP1 in 2014, AP2 in 2016, and when Linux logging was stopped in late 2019.

 It does look like AutoPliot increased the failure rate and removing the Linux logging might have helped.
 Consider the V-2012 vehicles, shown in the light blue line, do not have AP1 or AP2 yet failures increase sharply in year 6.
 For the year 2015 vehicles with AP1, the sharp increase occurs in year 5.
-It’s too early to tell the effect of AP2 with 2017 vehicles.
+It’s too early to tell the effect of AP2 on 2017 vehicles.

 Tesla has also made a number of optimizations to the utilization and management of the eMMC flash memory.
 Tesla strongly recommends you have version 2020.20 or later to get all these optimizations.
 In addition, should the eMMC start to fail, versions at 2020.20 and later will default the CPU into a safe mode that provides defrost, cabin heat/cool, and rear-view display.